 What's the history behind the March?

-The Great Return March is a six-week-long protest action organized by a cross section of Palestinian civil society, grassroots activists, and political factions in Gaza to both highlight the impacts of the siege and occupation and to re-center the issue of refugee rights.
+The Great Return March is an ongoing protest organized by a cross section of Palestinian civil society, grassroots activists, and political factions in Gaza to both highlight the impacts of the siege and occupation and to re-center the issue of refugee rights.
 The main goal of the March is to bring attention to the Palestinian Right of Return as enshrined in United Nations Resolution 194.

 The March began on Friday, March 30, when Palestinians all over the world commemorated Land Day, marking the 42nd anniversary of the 1976 killing of six unarmed Palestinians who protested against the Israeli government’s decision to expropriate more Palestinian land.